 "I'm not making a mockery of anything!"
 Olivier retorted.
 "Did you have to tell Mustang too?"

-Scar shrugged, unconcerned and unmoved.
+Scar was neither moved nor concerned.
 "We don't have telephones here yet.
 I had to radio someone to pass the message on to your parents."

 Olivier clenched her fists, hoping to somehow stem the rising tide of futility.
 "You obviously have failed to grasp the meaning of eloping."